 - Norpethidine, a metabolite of pethidine, is toxic, making it more harmful when compared to other opioids.
 This also increases the risk of serotonin syndrome and seizures.

 - There’s a high risk of physical and mental dependence.

 Kratom is used for many purposes, and the effects are dose-dependent.
-Kratom acts as a stimulant in low doses, providing focus and physical and mental energy.
-It acts as a sedative and is a strong pain-reliever in large amounts.
+Kratom is a stimulant in low doses, providing focus and physical and mental energy.
+It acts as a sedative and is a strong pain reliever in large amounts.

-You’ll have to experiment a little to find what’s right for you, but it’s always best to start low and work your way up; no sense in taking more than you need.
-Still, it’s good to have a general idea of what’s considered a low or high amount.
+You’ll have to experiment a little with the kratom dosage to find what’s right for you, but it’s always best to start low and work your way up; no sense in taking more than you need.
+Still, it’s good to have a general idea of the dosage range.

 Here are the generalized kratom dosages:

 - Low dose (1–5 g): this range best promotes kratom’s stimulant, mind-based effects.

 - Medium dose (5–10 g): analgesic and anxiolytic properties become more evident.